 Like impressionism and surrealism, the appearance of cubism, helped people to rethink everything that was created before.
 The origins of cubism are closely connected with the name of the famous Spanish painter Pablo Picasso.
 Somewhere around 1907-1908, he started to be interested in primitive African sculpture.
 Its chopped forms inspired Picasso to strive for more abstract forms and images.

 The first picture in this style is considered to be “Les Demoiselles d’Avignon” (The brothel of Avignon).
-(Now this picture is located in museum of modern art in New York).
+(Now this picture is located in the museum of modern art in New York).
 It was created in 1907 and contained grotesque, deformed and rough figures painted without any effects of light, shade or perspective.
 It was a combination of geometric forms, lines, and sharp angles.
-Starting from this work, Picasso stopped using optical realism features, refused nature, perspective, light and shade.
+Starting from this work, Picasso stopped using optical realism features, refused nature, perspective, light, and shade.

 The Appearance of Cubist Art

 The birthday of cubism in art is considered to be the meeting of Pablo Picasso and a young French painter Georges Braque.
 It happened when a French poet Guillaume Apollinaire invited Braque to Picasso’s studio.
-Picasso and Braque became the founders of Cubism and worked in a close cooperation until the 1st world war, creating the history of cubism.
+Picasso and Braque became the founders of Cubism and worked in close cooperation until the 1st world war, creating the history of cubism.
 Later many other young Parisian painters and poets joined them and in 1908, they announced the appearance of a new movement in art.

-The term “Cubism” was accidentally invented by a French painting critic Louis Vauxcelles, who tried to somehow name that weird group of painters, who were portraying the regular world with the help of combinations of such geometric forms and figures as a cube, a sphere, a cylinder and a cone.
+The term “Cubism” was accidentally invented by a French painting critic Louis Vauxcelles, who tried to somehow name that weird group of painters, who were portraying the regular world with the help of combinations of such geometric forms and figures as a cube, a sphere, a cylinder, and a cone.
 To be more exact, the definition was invented when the critic was describing the painting by Braque, in which a house was portrayed as a cube, and a tree resembled a cylinder.

-Cubist artists didn’t want to follow old traditions of realistic art.
+Cubist artists didn’t want to follow the old traditions of realistic art.
 They didn’t intend to make their works resemble real objects to such an extent like it was before.
 That’s why the objects in the pictures look rather abstract.
-Sometimes objects in the pictures don’t have almost anything in common with their real prototypes and turn into abstract symbols which can be understood only by the author of a picture.
+Sometimes objects in the pictures don’t have almost anything in common with their real prototypes and turn into abstract symbols that can be understood only by the author of a picture.
 They didn’t want their works to be so lustrous and beautiful, like those that people could see in salons or at exhibitions.